hestiaAI/hestialabs-experiences/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

-## Upgrading npm on windows
+## Upgrading npm on Windows
-This is only relevant for windows users who work with nvm.
+This is only relevant for Windows users who work with nvm.

 We work with a version of npm more recent than the one shipped with the node LTS we are using.
 There is a standard way of upgrading npm, but it doesn't work with nvm-windows.
 The way to do it is described in this [comment on github](https://github.com/coreybutler/nvm-windows/issues/300#issuecomment-798776683):